Film Performances

 An almost-silent movie, made for TV.
 Charles Barker (Rossiter) is determined to be the last commuter on the train at Surbiton and the first off at Waterloo.
 Horse-racing commentator Brough Scott provides the commentary of the journey, with only Barker's thoughts heard.

-Leonard played the lead role of Charles Barker.
+role of Charles Barker.

 Links: